Somebody to Love (Queen song): Live performances

 The song was a staple of the A Day at the Races and News of the World tours in 1977-78.
-For the Jazz and Live Killer tours, it was also played consistently.
-During the Game Tour, it was only performed rarely early in the tour, being practically absent in the first three legs, but would return as a staple to the set by early March in South America.
-It was also played for South America Bites the Dust, Live at the Bowl and Queen Rock Montreal.
+For the Jazz and Crazy tours, it was also played consistently.
+During the Game Tour, it was only performed early on, and then only rarely, being practically absent in the first three legs, but would return as a staple to the set by early March in South America.
+It was also played for South America Bites the Dust, Queen Rock Montreal, and most of the Hot Space Tour, being included in Live at the Bowl.
 Later during the Works Tour, a shortened version was played as a medley preceding "Killer Queen".
 A live version from the 1984/85 tour was recorded and filmed on the concert film, Final Live in Japan 1985.

 When performed live, Mercury would often alter the melodies of the song, but would generally hit the sustained A♭4 notes throughout the song.
 The A♭4 at the peak of the building line "can anybody find me" on the studio version was not part of Mercury's original melody, but the other band members felt that it worked better than his.
 Live, Mercury sang his original take on this line.

 This was also one of few tracks where Deacon sang backing vocals when performed live.
 His voice was clearly heard on bootlegs from the band's performance at Earls Court in June 1977 and at the Houston Summit in December 1977.

 Even after Mercury's death in 1991, renditions of "Somebody to Love" have been performed live with the remaining band members, May and Taylor, and a number of different lead singers.
 At the Freddie Mercury Tribute Concert held at Wembley Stadium, the song was performed by George Michael.
 Michael's performance of "Somebody to Love" has been hailed as "one of the best performances of the tribute concert".
 The song was later re-released in 1993 as the lead track of an EP called Five Live, which reached No. 1 in the UK.
 This version is also available on Greatest Hits III, released in 1999.

 The song was performed on the setlists of their Queen + Adam Lambert tours in 2012, 2014–2015 and 2016 featuring Adam Lambert and at the iHeartRadio Festival 2013 as Queen + Fun.